igorp/redassault/README.md

 I have since decided to switch to C++ for performance and cross-platform related reasons.

 Note that the images files are not included as the plan is to eventually release a fully complete game.
 However, all of the programming code should be there.
+Here's a link to the game's official website: https://redassault.net/